andyglover/odin-project-library/README.md

 (project in progress, pardon the dust.)

-make use of constructors, this keyword. use skills learned in gif thingy.

 ## Optimizations

-fix autocomplete blocking button
+fix autocomplete blocking button issue

 ## Lessons Learned:

-when looping through the array using dot notation to grab each book title
+make use of constructors, working with objects, this keyword. use skills learned in gif thingy. when looping through the array using dot notation to grab each book title adding elements to page using data-attribute to refer to each book card

 ## Examples:
 Here's a few more repositories of mine you might like to check out: